oldschoolgg/obdocs/minions.md

 If you have extra fire capes, you can gamble them for an additional roll at the TzRek-Jad pet using the `+capegamble` command.

+##### Equipping Gear
+When sending your minion out on boss or skilling trips, you can equip it with gear to improve its speed and effeciency.
+For convenience, there is a gear setup for melee, range, mage, skilling, and misc.
+Depending on the activity your minion is doing will depend on which gear is used.
+For example, taking on the fightcaves uses your minion's **range** gear setup as well as the Saradomin Godsword if it is equipped in your **melee** gear setup.
+Whereas going mining will use your minion's **skilling** gear setup.
+You can equip any equippable items you want into the different setups.
+When an item is equipped, it is removed from your bank to the gear setup.
+When unequipped, the item moves back to your bank.

+To **equip** an item into a setup, use: `+equip [setup] [item]`.
+For example, to equip a Bandos chestplate to the melee setup, you would use the command: `+equip melee bandos chestplate`.
+To **unequip** an item from a setup, use: `+unequip [setup] [item]`.
+For example: `+unequip melee bandos chestplate`.

+To view your currently equipped gear, use: `+gear [setup]`.
+For example, to see your skilling setup, use: `+gear skilling`.

+Just like dropping a pet ingame and having it follow you, your minion can also equip a pet.
+This will keep your minion company while it's out working hard to earn you items and gp.
+To equip a pet, use: `+equippet [pet name]` and it will show on all your gear setups.
+To unequip it, use: `+unequippet`.

 ## Agility
 You can train Agility using `+laps [quantity] <course>`, for example `+laps 10 canifis`.